 "Slow Decay" seems to be a reflection of his addiction and the bottom it caused him to hit.
 Like the other songs so far, there is a great breadth of melodic guitar work, to create the sonic throb.
 "Conquistador" rages with a very focused and blackened rage which is its focal point.
 It almost takes on an Immortal-like feel.
 It's the first song where blast beats play a significant role.
 "Blind Spot " works off the momentum established in the previous song.
 The vocals are more deliberate and the lyrical perspective of burning bridges in active addiction hits harder than pseudo Satanic nonsense.

-"The Ardous March" pulses with emotional heaviness, which I will take over blast beats any day of the week.
-It is ver purposeful and when the blast beats do arrive, they have already had something to provide contrast to.
+"The Arduous March" pulses with emotional heaviness, which I will take over blast beats any day of the week.
+It is very purposeful and when the blast beats arrive, they already have something to provide contrast to.
 There is a wrathful charge to the title track that closes the album.
-There is a enough hookin the chugged accents to balance the verse out.
-I will give this a 9.5, it's fine welcome back to a band that is badly needed as the world becomes a more miserable place.
+There is enough hooking in the chugged accents to balance the verse out.
+I will give this a 9.5, it's fine to welcome back to a band that is badly needed as the world becomes more miserable.

 No comments: